tinatsou/TinaAI/README.md

-## TinaAI – AI  Header
+## TinaAI: AI  Header

-**TinaAI** is a sandbox for experimenting with different AI workflows, including retrieval‑augmented generation (RAG), agentic tool use, interactive storytelling and simple productivity tools.
-Each sub‑directory in this repository contains a self‑contained demo that showcases how large language models can be combined with data and functions to produce useful outputs.
+**TinaAI** is a sandbox for experimenting with different AI workflows, including retrieval augmented generation (RAG), agentic tool use, interactive storytelling and simple productivity tools.
+Each sub directory in this repository contains a self contained demo that showcases how large language models can be combined with data and functions to produce useful outputs.

 ## Projects

-* **Travel planner** – An end‑to‑end travel‑planning agent that combines structured data, weather APIs and an LLM to build coherent, weather‑aware itineraries.
+* **Travel planner** – An end to end travel planning agent that combines structured data, weather APIs and an LLM to build coherent, weather‑aware itineraries.
 See [Travel planner/](Travel%20planner/) for notebooks and details.
-* **ChatGPT-based storytelling** – A choose‑your‑own‑adventure‑style story project built with ChatGPT.
+* **ChatGPT based storytelling** – A choose‑your‑own‑adventure‑style story project built with ChatGPT.
 Readers follow a team of heroes through a fantasy world and make decisions that lead to different story paths.
-See [chatgpt_storytelling/](chatgpt_storytelling/) for the interactive story and write‑up.
+See [chatgpt_storytelling/](chatgpt_storytelling/) for the interactive story and write up.
-* **Personal expense tracker** – A simple command‑line tool to log daily expenses, set a monthly budget and track spending against it.
+* **Personal expense tracker** – A simple command line tool to log daily expenses, set a monthly budget and track spending against it.
 Expenses are persisted to a CSV file.
 See [expense_tracker/personal_expense_tracker.py](expense_tracker/personal_expense_tracker.py) for details and usage.

 ---